 “EMMA” means the Electronic Municipal Market Access system for municipal securities disclosures established and maintained by the MSRB, which can be accessed at www.emma.msrb.org, or any successor system designated as the means through which municipal securities disclosures are submitted to the MSRB.

 “Event Notice” means information about the occurrence of an event for which notice is required by the Continuing Disclosure Undertaking to be filed on EMMA.

+“Financial Obligation” means a (A) Debt Obligation; (B) Derivative Instrument entered into in connection with, or pledged as security or a source of payment for, an existing or planned debt obligation; or (C) Guarantee of paragraph (A) or (B).
+The term financial obligation shall not include municipal securities as to which a final official statement has been provided to the Municipal Securities Rulemaking Board consistent with Rule 15C2-12.

 “Issuer” means the State of Utah.